TianchengLiRed/VerticalSlice/README.md

 Script: using GhostColorChange.cs, GhostHealth.cs

-This shadergraph implemented that my rendering effect is activated by gameplay logic by adjusted the previous glowing breathing color effect.
-Which achieved the effect that the ghost will change its glowing color based on ghost's health value
+This shadergraph implemented that my rendering effect is activated or driven by gameplay logic by adjusted the previous glowing breathing color effect.
+Which achieved the effect that the ghost will change its glowing color based on ghost's health value.
+The specific function of this rendering effect is applied with the following procedures.
+First when the player shoot the ghost and the ghost reduce its health by calling method TakeDamage() in Ghosthealth.cs.
+Then, this method call the method from GhostColorChange ShaderHealth(currentHealth, maxHealth); to recalculate the ghost's current health as percentage and use mat.SetFloat("_HealthPercent", percent); so set this updated percentage to the property _HealthPercent in the shader.
+The _HealthPercent was assigned to the interpolation value of the Lerp node which also connected to two color values.
+When the ghost's health decrease, the vlaue of _healthPercent also decrease which lead to the change of the interpolation value T and implemented the change of the glowing color based on changes of ghost's health.
+Also the shader also Combined the Frensel Effect node and Noise node that flowing  based on changing time.
+Combined these three the shader finally implemented the function that its rendering effect activated based on gameplay.
+The ghost's color will change based on changing ghost's health that got decreased by the shooting damage player shoot action.

 Question 3.1:
 Question 3.2: